opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration06.md

  - **Oracle database**
      - SUBSTRC, SUBSTR2, and SUBSTR4 extract part of a string in the character unit of the relevant encoding.
- - **PostgreSQL**
+ - **OpenGauss**
      - There are no SUBSTRC, SUBSTR2, and SUBSTR4 functions.
-Only Unicode encoding is used in PostgreSQL.
+Only Unicode encoding is used in OpenGauss.

 **Migration procedure**